Frequently Asked Questions

 Q: What are my chances of getting a Teaching Assistant (TA) after I arrive?

 A: Getting a TA after arrival is very unpredictable.
 Last fall, 2 students were given a TA after they arrived on campus and 14 were given TA's in the spring.
-To apply for a TA, you should bring updated resume copies with you showing pursuit of the MS in IT (and your concentration if you already know it.)
+To apply for a TA, you should bring updated copies of your resume copies showing pursuit of the MSIT (include your concentration if you already know it).
 You should plan to arrive several weeks before classes start since there is required special training for TAs that usually happens about a week before classes start.
-Once you are here, I will give you the contact information of other departments that will accept resumes.
+Once you are here, you will be given the contact information of other departments that will accept resumes.
 Departments do not want them in advance since they don't know *if* they will have openings.

 Q: What is the possibility of getting a Teaching Assistant (TA) after one semester?

 A: It does happen.
-This spring, 14 students got Spring TAs.
-Our department's IT awards are given for both terms so we have no spare awards in the Spring.
-There are so many self funded students both in our department and particularly other self-funded students for the MS in Electrical, Computer & Systems Engineering, that the competition to get any assistantships that do happen to open up is very high.
+This spring, 14 students got Spring TA positions.
+The MSIT program's awards are given for both terms so we have no spare awards in the Spring.
+There are many self funded students in the MSIT program and other departments on campus, so the competition to get any assistantships is very high.

-Q: Wwhen do I need to confirm my intention to join RPI?
+Q: When do I need to confirm my intention to join RPI?

 A: As a practical matter to have time to get your visa, I would suggest confirming no later than the end of April.
 We have confirmed students after that date, but it is a bit of a gamble to work everything out in time to get on the plane.
-The confirm form is on-line at: http://www.rpi.edu/dept/admissions/graduate/graduate_enroll_confirm.html
+The confirmation form is on-line at: https://apply.rpi.edu/register/confirmation

 Q: How do I get my I-20?